How to Help Someone Struggling with PTSD

-PTSD or post-traumatic stress disorder is often mentioned in movies and television shows, but it’s more than just a plot device.
-It’s an incredibly challenging illness linked to uncontrollable anxiety, horrid nightmares, and destructive thoughts.
+PTSD, or post-traumatic stress disorder, is often mentioned in movies and television shows, but it’s more than just a plot device.
+It’s an incredibly challenging illness linked to uncontrollable anxiety, distressing nightmares, and intrusive thoughts.

-Some of the unfortunate souls who have this disorder also experience short-term memory loss and deal with additional psychological issues.
+Some people who have this disorder also experience short-term memory loss and deal with additional psychological issues.

 It’s estimated that seven to eight of 100 adults in America deal with PTSD.
-That’s a hard-hitting number.
-You can be a helpful voice for those suffering from PTSD if you know what to do.
+That’s a significant number.
+You can be a helpful voice for those living with PTSD if you know what to do.

 Knowledge Is Power